Troops at Georgia’s Fort Stewart prepare to aid NATO role in Ukraine conflict - NewsBreak

 Many restaurants displayed messages on roadside marquees showing support for troops.
 Now a community still struggling to return to pre-COVID-19 norms is bracing for a new normal – again.
 And troops who are usually a common sight at local restaurants or places where they relax, like Doodles pool hall, were few and far between on the streets around Hinesville over the weekend.

-This story was published earlier by the Georgia Recorder, an affiliate of the nonprofit States Newsroom, which includes the Florida Phoenix.
+In the nearly two decades since Hinze opened Zum Rosenhof, she’s seen Hinesville go through peacekeeping deployments to Korea, Afghanistan and Iraq.
+She says the level of concern among the military families visiting her restaurant is ratcheted up this time compared to those missions.

+“They tell us, you know, they worry, because it’s a scary situation,” she said.
+“Because it’s not knowing about the mission,” Hinze said.
+“Some say, ‘oh, yeah, this is not about peacekeeping, if there are bombs and shots being fired.’
+For us, that’s not peacekeeping.”

-The post Troops at Georgia’s Fort Stewart prepare to aid NATO role in Ukraine conflict appeared first on Florida Phoenix .
+The post Troops at Georgia’s Fort Stewart prepare to aid NATO role in Ukraine conflict appeared first on Georgia Recorder .

 Comments / 0